thatslifescience/github_dev/_posts/2021-01-04-Built-Different-edauster.md

 source-id: 1U8C2Ck6-dJyrppHoZqjXCZn64LQfmui3NBr49EmIt2I
 published: true
 ---
-**Title:** Built Different

-**Author(s): **edauster

-**Category: **Earth's Organisms

-**Keywords: **brains, Alzheimer's, Parkinson’s, sex

-**Teaser:** Alzheimer's and depression are more commonly diagnosed in women, while Parkinson’s is more commonly diagnosed in men.
-Why is that?

-**Thumbnail image**:  Figure 1

-Alzheimer's, depression, and Parkinson’s are just a few examples of disorders that affect females and males differently.
+Alzheimer's, depression, and Parkinson's are just a few examples of disorders that affect females and males differently.
 Recent research found differences in male and female brains that might account for these sex differences in pathology.
 While a number of factors such as societal pressures and biases may underlie a differential rate of diagnosis, these sex differences might also stem from anatomical and chemical sex differences in the brain, according to recent [research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7541090/) in China.

 Historically, scientists have focused on understanding males and assumed that the results will apply to females.
 Just in the past few decades, they started investigating the female brain as it compares to the male brain.
 Contrary to previous assumptions, these studies indicate that male and female brains are not the same.
 It makes sense, though.
 Many psychological disorders are diagnosed more frequently in females than males, and vice versa.
-These "striking sex differences exist among multiple behaviors, such as cognitive function, fear, stress, and pain, as well as several neurological and psychiatric diseases, such as Parkinson's disease, Alzheimer’s disease, and epilepsy [1-5]."
+These "striking sex differences exist among multiple behaviors, such as cognitive function, fear, stress, and pain, as well as several neurological and psychiatric diseases, such as Parkinson's disease, Alzheimer's disease, and epilepsy [1-5]."
 Research into sex differences in how the brain functions is critical to better understand where these sex differences in behavior come from.

 <center><a data-flickr-embed="true" href="https://www.flickr.com/photos/139839751@N06/50800888452/in/dateposted-public/" title="https://pixy.org/83605/"><img src="https://live.staticflickr.com/65535/50800888452_af829e2cd6_b.jpg" width="950" height="760" alt="https://pixy.org/83605/"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>